spcl/deep-weather/README.md

 # Deep Learning for Post-Processing Ensemble Weather Forecasts

-We make available the data as well as the code that is necessary to run the models in our [paper](https://arxiv.org/abs/2005.08748) trough this repository.
-It is our hope that this research and data can be used to further advance weather forecasting research.
+We make available the data as well as the code that is necessary to run the models in our [paper](https://arxiv.org/abs/2005.08748) through this repository.
+It is our hope that our findings and the data can be used to further advance weather forecasting research.

 ## Research description